Al-un/al-un.fr/blog/content/articles/wip/magician-programmer.md

 ### The Archivist as companion

-As a master of knowledge, Archivists are happy to share, this is why they are writing!
-Unlike Erudites, they pay extra attention to have knowledge that can be shared.
-Don’t hesitate to ask them questions!
-On the other hand, if your knowledge can help them, don’t hesitate to provide feedback.
-Documentation will happily be updated.
+As a master of knowledge, Archivists are often happy to share, this is why they are writing!
 They are also good to keep a good record of a product evolution, may it be from a functional or a technical perspective.
 It can prove useful to understand the underlying reasons of a decision from the past.

 And more importantly, keep the Archivist away from their deadly sin.
 Documentation is meant to be helpful and should support the team, not giving a headache to know whether an information is correct or not.
+Frequently reviewing documentation accuracy can help.

+All in all, an information is good when it is easily accessible when needed.
+Efficient integration over different tools (GitHub, Jira, etc), relevant amount of knowledge and proper discoverability need to share a good balance

+### The Archivist and other magicians

+They pair well with Erudite and some Erudites/Archivists can actually multiclass, covering both roles!
+Erudites are good are _using_ knowledge while Archivists _build_ knowledge.
+The synergy is straightforward!
+However, if this happens in a team or in a project, the risk is that both of them will end up being the only decision makers, pushing the other team/project members in the background.

+Their archenemies are Void magicians: what if these ruffians are deleting an important writing?
+Obviously, they will say otherwise.
+Similarly, they don't really appreciate ninjas who can suddenly appear and disappear.
+Archivists like stability and might dislike quick changes.

 ## The Void magician

 ### The subtle, or not, art of destruction

 The void.
 The art of making things disappear.
 Not the usual destruction / explosion decorum.
 The subtle `dev/null` advocate who subtly removes things.
-And… that’s just an awesome skill.
+And… that’s just an awesome skill!
 Pretty aggressive, almost belligerent, at first, Void magicians are actually focusing on keeping things clean and tidy.
 They like having a top-notch codebase with regards to technical debts such as dead code, outdated dependencies or over-engineered solutions.

 ### Void magician strenghts and weaknesses

+Having a Void magician in your squad can bring positive aspects beyond pure violence:

 - Excellent for keeping a codebase light and clean
+- Good catcher of "[YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it)" or "That's not [KISS](https://en.wikipedia.org/wiki/KISS_principle) enough" or, in general, anything superfluous

+On the hand, they present their share of risk, especially when taking hasty decisions:

 - Risk of regression
+- Risk of complex code/design "because it is shorter/simpler that way"
+- Lack of future proof code/project "because we do not need it right now"

 ### Composing with a Void magician

 While the thirst of removing code is clear, make sure that things are removed safely.
 Obviously, communication is a must here.
-But actions can be taken at the code level as well.
-At this point, there are two points to keep in mind:
+But actions can be taken at the code level as well such as proper continuous integration or solid software development processes in general.

-- How to manage a progressive code clean
-- How to ensure code integrity

-When teaming up with a void magician, the most important point is to have a clear code depreciation policy.
+When teaming up with a void magician favouring clean and tidy code, an important point is to have a clear code depreciation policy.
 When the whole team is aligned on code evolution, it proves to be terrifically efficient.

-- A good usage of `@deprecated` flags can be useful when using an IDE or when checking for deprecated code usage.
-- Define how to delete dead code
-- Keep track of outdated dependencies
--
-To protect against a clumsy void magician:

-- For code protection, continuous integration is your best bet.
-- Code review can prevent on time explicit but unwanted code removal from happening.
-This can typically happen during code cleaning when a supposedly dead code is removed.
-- To protect your data, proper access control and access validation processes are the first shield to prevent any unwanted data access, especially in production environments.
-However, in general, production access should have a good balance between protection and emergency handling.
-For example, you want to be able to quickly restart a production when needed.
-- In addition, back-up is the natural protection option.
-A good monitoring system can also help notifying when the application goes wrong due to incorrect or missing data.
+The biggest danger with Void magicians is that lack of communication or misalignment.
+However, once on the same page, Void magicians are powerful allies to deliver robust code and product: what's more secure, rock-solid and maintainable than the required minimum without needless things?

+### The Void magicians and other magicians

+Void magicians are good counters against Copyist Monks or Archivists who are too much in their roles.
+By keeping code and documentation simple, they ensure a safe future of the product.
+They are antagonist by definition so if such situation is encountered in a project, aligning them is a good priority.

+They usually cooperate well with Erudite as they often agree that a good design is a clean and simple design.

 ---

-If a young magician starts walking the path of void magic, please do not be too harsh.
-Most of the time, a simple discussion or explanation is more than sufficient to reroute to a better way.
+## Conclusion

+Thank you for reading so far.
+The profiles presented in this article are simplified, like in most RPGs.
+The reality is way more complex: engineers often combine multiple aspects and it is not rare to have some engineers being an Erudite in a context but a Copyist Monk in another one.
+Granted, it can be challenging to compose with such profile but that what's make the interaction fun!